michabaron98/MS-Teams-Notification-Lambda/README.md

  - `infrastructure` - contains the CDK code for the project
  - `.pre-commit-config.yaml` - parent configuration used by `pre-commit`
+ - `tests` - AWS stack unit tests - It will be developed in future.
  - `requirements*.txt` - requirements used in project

 ## Local setup